 1. Listen to your dentist

-Speak with your dentist about the denture cleaner they recommend.
+Speak with your dentist about the cleaner they recommend.
 Always look for the American Dental Association Seal of Acceptance on the box or bottle.
-P.S.: Try not to gargle, swallow or chew denture cleaners.
+P.S.: Try not to gargle, swallow or chew these cleaners.
 Trust us.

 2. No toothpaste

-It probably goes against everything you hold true, but unlike your real teeth, toothpaste might actually harm your dentures.
-The products in toothpaste that clean the enamel on your teeth are too harsh for your dentures.
+It probably goes against everything you hold true, but unlike your real teeth, toothpaste might actually harm your dentures; the products in toothpaste that clean the enamel on your teeth are too harsh.

-Believe it or not, these are acceptable to clean your dentures.
-Just be cognizant that most other household cleaners are also too harsh on your dentures.
+Believe it or not, these are acceptable.
+Just be cognizant that most other household cleaners are also too harsh.
 When in doubt, speak with your dentist.

 4. Brush, brush, brush

-Just like your regular teeth, it’s important to brush your dentures every day.
+Just like your regular teeth, it’s important to brush them every day.
 Food can deposit and plaque can build up.
 It’s always best to use a denture brush since these are designed specifically for dentures, with soft bristles (avoid hard bristles) arranged to fit the shape of dentures.

 5. Small partials